 Asanas are the postures that most people refer to as “yoga”.
 The postures are one small part of the practice of Yoga, as you can see.
 Asana’s have a powerful connection to the seven chakras in the physical body system that directly correlate to the seven major glands, hence, the importance of stretching in certain ways.
 Through a daily practice of stretching the glands, vital juices are secreted into the blood system increasing vitality and strengthening the immune system, an important component to the process of greater awareness.

 Pranayama is the art of breathing.
 You can tell a lot about a person in the way that they breathe.
 If one is anxious, fearful, or greedy, then the breathing is shallow and high in the chest.
 Short breaths with deep sighs are indications of sadness or depression.
 In Pranayama, one is taught the method of controlling breath.
 If one has control over their breath, then they have control over their thoughts, their emotional nature and ultimately, their reality.
 There is a big impact on the entire being when one learns to breath naturally, automatically, deeply and slowly, consciously.

-Pratyahara is the key for working with the ego and desires, which are the demons, blessings, nightmares and karma.
+Pratyahara is the key for working with the ego and desires, which are the demons, nightmares and karma.
 Most of humanity lives attached to their moods, their desires, their preferences, their attachments to people, judgments, jealousy, victimhood, competition, comparing and challenges with low self-esteem all perceived through the senses, distorted by blocked emotions.
 It takes a long time to work through this branch of yoga.
-It helps if you have a guru at this point of maturation and continuously practice completion.
+It helps if you have a guru and continuously practice completion.

-Concentration, branch number 6, requires one to completely stop everything and come to the present moment.
+Concentration requires one to completely come to the present moment.
 It is the ability to sit with a calm mind and feel completely peaceful inside.
 At this stage, one is detached from all outward motivations, such as desire, greed, fear and lust.
-This level of awareness goes beyond time and space.
+This space of awareness goes beyond time and space.
 Life flows effortlessly and magically from this place of quiet concentration as it leads the way, clearly and confidently with magical serendipity.